 nota: The most outstanding hans are marked with an asterisk* The Turkish government has recently embarked on a major renovation program for many of these hans, so note that the photos on this site may not always be up-to-date as to their current appearance in 2013.

 ÖRESIN (TEPSIDELIK )

 |Cappadocia remains the favorite region of Turkey for

 its spectacular landscape of tufa rock formations.
-Tucked in this region
+A rich concentration of hans is tucked in this region, and stretch like a

 Park and the Rock Sites of Cappadocia are one of the 9 sites in Turkey on

 the UNESCO World Heritage List.

 On the Konya-Aksarary Road, the Aksaray Sultan han is 52 km before Aksaray.